This was originally published in June of 2019, and updated in 2020.

 Are you a freelancer, writing your way to steady paychecks?
-Are you wordsmithing to stay independent and self-employed?
+Are you interested in breaking into wordsmithing to stay independent and self-employed?

 You just need to know how to find the writing jobs you want.

 For example, there are tons of freelance job sites out there – but which ones include freelance writing and copywriting jobs?
 Which ones cater to remote writers, specifically?
 Which are worth your time, and which should you ignore?

 These are all questions I’m answering in this post.
 Consider this your complete, no-nonsense guide to finding writing gigs, including the best freelance writing jobs, platforms, job sites, and more.

 Your Guide to 50 Best Freelance Writing Jobs, Opportunities, and Platforms to Find Remote & Contract Work